-This year will be the fifth annual Sheffield Zine Fest organised by Bettie and Chella.
+2019 will see the sixth Sheffield Zine Fest organised by Bettie and Chella.

 A zine (pronounced ‘zeen’ like maga-zine) is a magazine or booklet that you make yourself, and give away, swap or sell for the cost of printing.
 What’s the point?
 To share your knowledge, or your feelings, or your experiences in a way that’s more tangible than blogging, less commercial, and more immediate than print media.
 The focus is usually on content, but designs, styles and print methods vary widely and can look very interesting and unusual!
 With short runs, some zinesters have the time to hand print covers, sew bindings, or colour in pages individually.

 A rough guide to zines: